 Title XVII of the Energy Policy Act of 2005 (EPACT2005) authorized loan guarantees for projects that avoid, reduce, or sequester greenhouse gasses.
 EPACT05 also provided a 20% investment tax credit for Integrated Coal-Gasification Combined Cycle (IGCC) capacity and a 15% investment tax credit for other advanced coal technologies.
-EIEA allocated an additional \$1.25 billion in investment tax credits for IGCC and other advanced coal-based generation technologies.
-For the AEO2014, all of the EPACT 2005 and EIEA investment tax credits are assumed to have been fully allocated and, therefore, not available for new, unplanned capacity builds in the NEMS Electricity Market Module.
+EIEA allocated an additional \$1.25 billion in investment tax credits for IGCC and other advanced, coal-based generation technologies.
+For the AEO2015, all of the EPACT 2005 and EIEA investment tax credits are assumed to have been fully allocated and, therefore, not available for new, unplanned capacity builds in the NEMS Electricity Market Module.

-Beginning in 2008, electricity generating units of 25 megawatts or greater were required to hold an allowance for each ton of CO_2 emitted in nine Northeastern States as part of the Regional Greenhouse Gas Initiative (RGGI).
+Beginning in 2008, electricity generating units of 25 megawatts or greater were required to hold an allowance for each ton of CO2 emitted in nine Northeastern States as part of the Regional Greenhouse Gas Initiative (RGGI).
 The States currently participating in RGGI include Connecticut, Maine, Maryland, Massachusetts, Rhode Island, Vermont, New York, New Hampshire, and Delaware.
-RGGI is modeled in AEO2014 as an emissions reduction program for the Central Atlantic region.
-In the AEO2014, the impact on coal use is generally small, as the CO_2 allowance price remains relatively low in the projections.
+RGGI is modeled in AEO2015 as an emissions reduction program for the Central Atlantic region.
+In the AEO2015, the impact on coal use is generally small, as the CO2 allowance price remains relatively low in the projections.

-The AEO2014 includes a representation of California Assembly Bill 32 (AB32), the California Global Warming Solutions Act of 2006, which authorized the California Air Resources Board (CARB) to set California's overall GHG emissions reduction goal to its 1990 level by 2020 and establish a comprehensive, multi-year program to reduce GHG emissions in California, including a cap-and-trade program.
+The AEO2015 includes a representation of California Assembly Bill 32 (AB32), the California Global Warming Solutions Act of 2006.
+The bill authorized the California Air Resources Board (CARB) to set California's overall GHG emissions reduction goal to its 1990 level by 2020 and establish a comprehensive, multi-year program to reduce GHG emissions in California, including a cap-and-trade program.
 The cap-and-trade program features an enforceable cap on GHG emissions that will decline over time.
-In the AEO2014, an allowance price, representing the incremental cost of complying with AB32 cap-and-trade, is modeled in the NEMS Electricity Market Module via a region-specific emissions constraint.
+In the AEO2015, an allowance price, representing the incremental cost of complying with AB32 cap-and-trade, is modeled in the NEMS Electricity Market Module via a region-specific emissions constraint.
 This allowance price increases the effective delivered price of coal, reducing its ability to compete with other generating sources such as natural gas which emits less CO2 per unit of electricity produced.

-In accordance with California Senate Bill 1368 (SB 1368), which established a greenhouse gas emission performance standard for electricity generation, the AEO2014 prohibits builds of new coal-fired generating capacity without carbon capture and storage (CCS) for satisfying electricity demand in California.
-SB 1368 limits the generating emissions rate for all power plants that California utilities build, invest in, or sign a long-term contract with to be no more than 1,100 pounds of CO_2 per megawatthour, which is the approximate emissions rate for a new natural gas combined-cycle power plant [4].
+In accordance with California Senate Bill 1368 (SB 1368), which established a greenhouse gas emission performance standard for electricity generation, the AEO2015 prohibits builds of new coal-fired generating capacity without carbon capture and storage (CCS) for satisfying electricity demand in California.
+SB 1368 limits the generating emissions rate for all power plants that California utilities build, invest in, or sign a long-term contract with to be no more than 1,100 pounds of CO2 per megawatthour, which is the approximate emissions rate for a new natural gas combined-cycle power plant [114].
+For AEO2015, the methodology to represent SB 1368 was further refined by modeling the expiration of contracts for imported coal-fired generation from the Four Corners, Navajo, Reid Gardner, San Juan, and Boardman plants and the retirement of the Intermountain plant in 2025.